NoriginMedia/react-spatial-navigation/README.md

 Enable Native mode.
 It will block certain web-only functionality such as:
 - adding window key listeners
 - measuring DOM layout
-- `onBecameFocused` callback doesn't return coordinates, but still has node ref to lazy measure layout
+- `onBecameFocused` and `onBecameBlurred` callbacks doesn't return coordinates, but still has node ref to lazy measure layout
 - coordinates calculations when navigating
 - down-tree propagation
 - last focused child